PACE-RAG: Patient-Aware Contextual and Evidence-Constrained RAG for Clinical Drug Recommendation: Discussions

 \section{Discussions}

-\paragraph{Are the extracted keywords representative of patient symptoms?} To evaluate the contribution of Stage 1, we examine whether the extracted keywords are clinically relevant by measuring their alignment with the medications actually prescribed to patients.
+\paragraph{Are the extracted keywords representative of patient symptoms?} To evaluate the contribution of Stage 1, we examine whether the extracted keywords are clinically relevant by measuring

+their alignment with the medications actually prescribed to patients.
 As shown in Figure~\ref{fig:gpt4-score-of-extractor}, GPT-4o is used as an external evaluator to score the relevance between the extracted keywords and the prescribed medications on the HPH dataset.

-More than half of the cases receive high relevance scores (4–5), indicating that the extracted focus queries capture clinically meaningful signals related to treatment decisions.
-The detailed evaluation prompt is provided in Appendix Figure~\ref{fig:prompt_keyword_evaluator}.
+More than half of the cases receive high relevance scores (4–5), indicating that the extracted focus queries \add{$\{f_1, ..., f_i\}$} capture clinically meaningful signals related to treatment decisions. \add{This makes retrieval patient-specific because PACE-RAG retrieves evidence around the clinical features extracted from the current patient, rather than globally similar records based on the entire note.} The detailed evaluation prompt is provided in Appendix Figure~\ref{fig:prompt_keyword_evaluator}.